DomizianoScarcelli/DomizianoScarcelli/README.md

 I obtained a bachelor's degree in Computer Science from the University of Rome "La Sapienza" in March 2022.
 If you want you can read my thesis (written in Italian) [here](https://github.com/DomizianoScarcelli/bachelor-thesis).

-I have some experience in Web and Mobile development, mainly using React and React Native.
-I also have some experience in building REST APIs on the backend, and in some Machine Learning and Deep Learning using PyTorch and PySpark for distributed computation.
+I have some experience in:
+- Web Development
+- Mobile Development
+- Backend Development (REST APIs)
+- Machine Learning, using PyTorch as a framework and Pyspark for distributed computation.

 During my university career and during my free time, I managed to carry out some projects, that can be found on my GitHub page.

 I’m familiar with the following programming languages: